chef/chef-oss-practices/contributors/guide/README.md

 All Chef Software Inc. OSS projects are operated as community projects.
 Consequently, it is wholly dependent on its community to provide a productive, friendly and collaborative environment for all contributors.

-- Read and review the [Community Expectations](/contributors/guide/community-expectations.md) for an understanding of code and review expectations.
+- Read and review the [Community Expectations](community-expectations.md) for an understanding of code and review expectations.
-- See [Project Membership](/project-membership.md) for a list the various responsibilities of contributor roles.
+- See [Project Membership](../project-membership.md) for information on project roles and responsibilities.

 # Your First Contribution